SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Compelling Strike

 Whenever you hit a creature with a melee weapon attack, you can taunt the creature until the start of your next turn.
 A creature taunted by you has disadvantage on any attack roll that doesn't target you.
-This effect ends early if another ally taunts the creature, if you move more than 5 feet away from the creature or lose sight of the creature.
+This effect ends early if another ally taunts the creature or if you are ever more than 5 feet away from the creature.

 * Stalwart Front